 Electro-active polymers are developing at pace presently.
 This material, while proving to be too brittle now, could have the capability to change shape on demand in the future – whether it be via touch or voice.

-Soluble, biodegradable and compostable matter:
+Soluble, biodegradable matter:

 It’s already possible to grow packaging.
 Recent developments using fungi have resulted in mixes that can make any shape from a mass of fungus filaments which, after use, quickly biodegrade.
 Other fantastic innovations include the likes of Skipping Rocks Lab’s edible and biodegradable seaweed packaging.